fishy/fsdb/README.md

-Further more, FSDB provided a hybrid implementation, which allows you to put some of your data on a remote bucket (AWS S3, Google Cloud Storage, etc.), providing an even better price per GB (and higher latency).
+Further more, FSDB provided a hybrid implementation, which allows you to put some of your data on a remote bucket (AWS S3, Google Cloud Storage, etc.), providing an exra layer for larger and higher latency data.

 It can also be used to implement mocks of remote library.
 For example, package [bucket](https://godoc.org/github.com/fishy/fsdb/bucket)